VeselaVideva/cosmos-react-app/README.md

 ReactJS project for SoftUni's JS Web Developer learning path.

+### Tech Stack

+- React 17.0.2
+- React DOM 17.0.2
+- React Router DOM 5.3.0
+- Firebase 9.4.1

 ### External libraries
-**[react-tsparticles](https://www.npmjs.com/package/react-tsparticles)** - used for creating a custom background of night sky with moving stars.
+- **[react-tsparticles](https://www.npmjs.com/package/react-tsparticles)** - used for creating a custom background of night sky with moving stars.
 When you click anywhere with the mouse, you can add more stars in the sky.

-**[react-simple-typewriter](https://www.npmjs.com/package/react-simple-typewriter)** - used as a Hook for creating an animated text on the Home page.
+- **[react-simple-typewriter](https://www.npmjs.com/package/react-simple-typewriter)** - used as a Hook for creating an animated text on the Home page.

 ### Public (guests)

-Includes the following:
+- page Home (click on logo)
+- page Explore
+- page Sign In (Login)
+- page Sign Up (Register)

 ### Private (users)

-Includes the following:
+-

 ### Author